-OVERVIEW: The Laura Bush Foundation for America’s Libraries is a restricted fund of the George W. Bush Presidential Center, and only supports school-based libraries.
+VERVIEW: The Laura Bush Foundation for America’s Libraries is a restricted fund of the George W. Bush Presidential Center and supports school-based libraries.

 PROFILE: Established in 2002, the Laura Bush Foundation for America’s Libraries is a restricted fund of the George W. Bush Presidential Center.
-Per the former first lady’s former profession as a librarian, this foundation’s mission is to fund “our Nation’s neediest schools so that they can extend, update, and diversify the book and print collections in their libraries with the goal of encouraging students to develop a love of reading and learning.”
+Per the former first lady’s former profession as a school librarian, this foundation invests in “our Nation’s neediest schools so that they can extend, update, and diversify the book and print collections in their libraries with the goal of encouraging students to develop a love of reading and learning.”

 The foundation's recent funding has been directed at schools that sustained damage in the hurricanes and California wildfires of 2017.
 To this end, the foundation has partnered with the Gulf Coast School Library Recovery Initiative and several publishers of children's books and educational materials to refurbish libraries at affected schools.
 In Orange, Texas, Little Cyprus and Mauriceville Elementary Schools used funding to replace entire collections of printed materials.